9 Common Pottery Wheel Mistakes and How to Fix Them

 Mistake #3: Water Issues On Clay (Too Wet or Too Dry)

 Water issues are the most common mistakes made by novices and seasoned potters.
 If you’re working on Clay that’s too dry and hard, you will find it almost impossible to get it centered on the Wheel, and if you do, it’s not easy to form.
-On the other hand, too much water will be easy to center your Clay and just as easy for your Clay to collapse when pulling up a wall.
+On the other hand, too much water will make it easy to center your Clay and just as easy for your Clay to collapse when pulling up a wall.

 Fortunately, water issues are the easiest mistakes to spot and fix.
 When working on Clay, you want it to be easy to form.
 It should neither be too soft that you can’t shape it nor too dry that you can’t get it centered.
 If you feel like you’re struggling with your Clay, you’re most likely dealing with water issues.